gyuvaraj10/webservice_contract_testing/ReadMe.md

     http://localhost:8080/swagger-ui.html#/ to launch the swagger ui
     http://localhost:8080/v2/api-docs for the api documentation

  http://localhost:8080/accounts/fixed-savers for the fixed savers account

+ To run the contract tests at the provider without running the mock server swagger-mock-validator api-docs /Users/yuvaraj.gunisetti/poc/webservice_contract_testing/src/test/resources/atom_mule-thought_machine.json